LFilips/Mahout-Sentiment-Bayesian-Classifier/README.md

 The Bayesian Classifier need a Dictionary file, in which each word has a sentiment associated, this is an example:

+The example is in italian language:

 positivo,bello
 positivo,intelligente
 negativo,brutto
 neutrale,sedia

+This is the same in english:

+positive,good
+positive,nice
+positive,smart
+negative,ugly
+negative,bad
+neutral,chair

 These word will we used for training a model, and then used to classify new text.